charles-001/dolphie/README.md

   --hide-dashboard      Start without showing dashboard.
 This is good to use if you want to reclaim terminal space and not execute the additional queries for it
-  --show-trxs-only      Start with only showing threads that have an active transaction --additional-columns  Start with additional columns in Processlist panel --use-processlist     Start with using SHOW PROCESSLIST instead of Performance Schema for processlist panel -V, --version         Display version and exit
+  --show-trxs-only      Start with only showing threads that have an active transaction --additional-columns  Start with additional columns in Processlist panel --use-processlist     Start with using Information Schema instead of Performance Schema for processlist panel -V, --version         Display version and exit

 Config file with [client] section supports these options: